wpmvc/routing/README.md

 		$route_service_provider->boot();
 	});
 	```
 That's it!
-Your plugin is now configured with WaxFramework Routing system, and you can start creating your own routes and handling requests with ease.
+Your plugin is now configured with WpMVC Routing system, and you can start creating your own routes and handling requests with ease.

 ## Register Routes In Route File